-Factbox: Carlos Slim, world's richest man - again
+FACTBOX: Carlos Slim, world's richest man - again

 * Slim's three sons - Carlos, Marco Antonio and Patricio - hold key positions at his companies Telmex, the fixed-line phone giant, America Movil and conglomerate Grupo Carso.

-* The tycoon also has stakes in a host of companies ranging from New York Times Co, retailer Saks Inc, mining firm Frisco and banking firm Grupo Financiero Inbursa.
+* The tycoon also has stakes in a host of companies ranging from New York Times Co (NYT.N), retailer Saks Inc SKS.N, mining firm Frisco (MFRISCOA1.MX) and banking firm Grupo Financiero Inbursa (GFINBURO.MX).

 * An avid art collector, he is believed to own the largest number of sculptures by Auguste Rodin outside France.
 These are displayed at a newly built museum in Mexico City, named after Slim's late wife, Soumaya.